 Always open emails from trusted sources only.
 If something seems off, confirm it with the sender through a phone call.
 Get an antivirus to scan each and every file you download on your system.

 A piece of software is constantly evolving.
 Did you know that software updates (they’re different from “upgrades”) are designed to repair such vulnerabilities?
 Hackers have been known to find and use exploits to launch attacks on the same day they were discovered by the manufacturers (zero-day attacks).
 And since software itself is such a trusted piece of program, one hardly suspects software loopholes as possible entry points for malware.
 This is the reason for Windows getting frequent updates.

 What can we do

-Keep auto update of softwares enabled.
+Keep auto update of software enabled.
 Update all the software you use regularly.
-Download softwares only from the manufacturer’s website.
+Download software only from the manufacturer’s website.

 4. From untrusted downloads